storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/lifecycle.md

     assert(c.getValue == None)
     assert(c.result == 11)

+At this point we can double check that the coroutine ended with the `isCompleted` and `isLive` methods:

+    assert(c.isCompleted)
+    assert(!c.isLive)

 From all these different ways to interact with a coroutine, you might be overwhelmed, but don't worry!